camilotejeiro/android_quotes_display_apps/documentation/user_functional_specification.md

 ### Random Quotes Widget

 * Change project Ownership.
     org.osohm
     > Done.

 * Add menu of different periodic intervals.
+    > Done.

 * Scan Directories.
-    Support for scanning diretories and populating the book summaries list, so that you dont have to select file by file.
+    Support for scanning diretories and populating the book summaries list,
+    so that you dont have to select file by file.
+    > Done.

+* Add support for variable widget updates.

 ### Random Quotes Libraries.
 * Integrated file/dir choser library.
+    aFileDialog
+    > Done.

 ### Random Quotes Application.

 * Change project Ownership.
     org.osohm
     > Done.

 * Fix deprecated functionality.
     Wakelock and KeyguardLock.
     > Done.

 * Add menu of different periodic intervals.
+    > Done.

 * Scan Directories.
     Support for scanning diretories and populating the book summaries list, so that you dont have to select file by file.
+    > Done.

 * Select Start & End Time.
     When the picture frame turns on.
 When the frame turns off.
+    > Done.

 ## Posponed/Removed Features.
 ---

 * Open text file directly from view. (v3.0)
     Could be nice (not necessary) when integrated with a nice text editor and server synchronization.

 * Change backend storage to a databse. (v3.0)
     Could be nice (not necessary) with large number of text files.

+* Make daytime check based on alarm events, not tied to periodic updates. (v3.0)
+    Why? is it necessary?
+It's not!
+It works well.
+    Keep it Tied to the runnable update.
+You don't need it.
+KISS.

 * Put app in f-droid (removed)
     Their instructions are terribly outdated.
 Had to troubleshoot all their commands and in the end it didn't work, spent a day on this, let's not do it again.